cleavetv/unity-framework/Readme.md

 }
 ```
 ### Transient types:
 Transient types are also quite basic.
-The difference between a singleton and a transient is when you define a singleton you give it an implementation but when you define a transient you give it a type.
+The difference between a singleton and a transient is when you define a singleton you give it an instance of an object but when you define a transient you give it a type of an object.
 The injector will then create a brand new instance of that type when it injects.
 Transient types can define default constructors through the Factory just like any other object which will be run before injection takes place.

 ##### Give the injector a transient type:
 ```csharp